• Reading

 Growing Romaine Lettuce from Kitchen Scraps : An easy science experiement to do with your kids

-She is here today to share with you a simple, but extremely effective science project to do with your children: Growing Romaine Lettuce from Kitchen Scraps.
-Grab your since journals and record the results.
-I know we will be doing this very soon! ~Amanda
+Here is a simple, but extremely effective science project to do with your children: Growing Romaine Lettuce from Kitchen Scraps.
+Grab your science journals and record the results.

 Grow Romaine from Kitchen Scraps : An easy science experiment to do with your kids